-"Running the Rift" by Naomi Benaron (Algonquin Books)
+"Running the Rift" by Naomi Benaron is available in bookstores now.

 It’s Rwanda, 1994, and Jean Patrick—a scientist and Olympic track hopeful—finds himself torn between abandoning his Tutsi identity and risking violence or even death.